aegixx/lambda-ssh_key_deploy/README.md

 }
 ```

-<a name="user_policy"></a>
 ##### (IAM) User Policy

 This policy should be attached to any users / roles you want to be allowed to manage system access.
-They will have administrative access to everyone's public keys.
+They will have
+administrative access to everyone's public keys.

-###### Permissions:
+**Permissions**

 *   s3:ListBucket / s3:GetObject* / s3:DeleteObject

     *   Allows users to get / modify the public keys

-* kms:Describe* / kms:List* / kms:GetKey* / kms:Encrypt
+*   kms:Describe\* / kms:List\* / kms:GetKey\* / kms:Encrypt

     *   Allow them to use the encryption key for decrypting & encrypting new keys

-###### Example:
+**Example:**

 ```json
 {
     "Version": "2012-10-17",